bgoral/bgoral.github.io/content/posts/2021-01-24-dapr-local.md

 dapr --version
 ```

-In this article I not going to describe kubernetes integration, but to enable locally, development cluster in Docker for windows needs to be enabled or with minicube.
-Minicube configuration is not straightforward as Docker.
-Independent from advantages of solutions I recommend Docker + kubernetes enabled for development and testing.
+In this article I not going to describe kubernetes integration, but to enable locally, development cluster in Docker for windows needs to be enabled or with Minicube.
+Minicube installation in Windows is not as straightforward as Docker.
+Independent from advantages and maturity of solutions I recommend Docker + kubernetes enabled for development and testing.

 ```
 #to enable kubernetes